DV

 Quick verdict

-NFLW (Roundhill NFLX WeeklyPay ETF) and NFLX (Netflix, Inc.) are both dividend ETFs, but they take different approaches.
+NFLW (Roundhill NFLX WeeklyPay ETF) is an ETF, while NFLX (Netflix, Inc.) is a stock — they take fundamentally different approaches.

 Deep dive